Python-PyQt/PyQt6-Docs/descriptions/QtCore/Qt-WindowFlags-e.rst

 **Note:** On Windows, this will work only for frameless or full-screen windows.

-.. seealso:: QWidget::windowFlagsWindow Flags Example.
+.. seealso:: :sip:ref:`~PyQt6.QtWidgets.QWidget.windowFlags`, `Window Flags Example <https://doc.qt.io/qt-6/qtwidgets-widgets-windowflags-example.html>`_.